andersonalmada/product-heroku/back/README.md

 # Back-end of Product using Node.js

-Api of Products with persistence in database (Postgres and Sequelize)
+Api of Products with persistence in database (PostgreSQL and Sequelize)

 ## Project setup
 ```